titoBouzout/dom-flair/readme.md

 ### Children Alignment

 This is the alignment of the direct children and NOT the alignment of the content of these children.
-Example: You can display a div aligned to the left but the text on it aligned to the right.
-Well, in here we only control the div and not the div content.
+Example: You can display a `div` aligned to the left but the text on it aligned to the `right`.
+Well, in here we only control the `div` itself and not the `div` contents.

 attribute | description | status
 --- | --- | ---